docker/docs/compose/cli-command-compatibility.md

 ## Config command

-The config command is intented to show the configuration used by Docker Commpose to run the actual project.
+The config command is intended to show the configuration used by Docker Compose to run the actual project.
 As we know, at some parts of the Compose file have a short and a long format.
 For example, the `ports` entry.
 In the example below we can see the config command expanding the `ports` section: